PentaQube/risk-assessment-manifesto/README.md

 This repo outlines the basic principles to follow while conducting a risk assessment.
 Feel free to use these principles in your organisation.

+Access the principles of the manifesto [here](https://pentaqube.github.io/risk-assessment-manifesto/).
+Do you want to present the manifesto to your team?
+Download the presentation from [here](RA_Manifesto.pdf).